This 1-Click Trick Has Saved Me Thousands on My Holiday Shopping (With Proof!)

 A screenshot of the account overview page with a Post Update.

-No, you’re not seeing things—I’ve really earned over $2,000 back on things I was already going to buy!
+No, youโ€™re not seeing thingsโ€”I’ve really earned over $2,000 back on things I was already going to buy!

-An example of the available cashback offers.
+An example of the available cash back offers.

-How To Earn Cash Back On All Your Online Shopping
+How to Earn Cash Back on All Your Online Shopping

-Remember: You’ll get $40 back when you spend at least $40 on your first cash back purchase!
+Pro Tip: Youโ€™ll get $50 back when you spend at least $50 on your first cash back purchase.
+Thatโ€™s like getting your first holiday gift for free!

-(And like I mentioned above, you’ll get an extra $40 after your first $40 purchase when you use this link or the button above to create your account!)
+(And like I mentioned above, youโ€™ll get a $50 bonus after your first $50 purchase when you use this link or the button below!)

 A laptop displaying a shopping cart icon for convenient holiday shopping.

-Step 2 – Add The Rakuten Cash Back Button To Your Browser
+Step 2 – Add the Rakuten Cash Back Button to Your Browser

 With the Rakuten Button installed, you’ll see how much cash back is available on each site you’re visiting.